Bradley-Stradling/Linux_Deb_Box/README.txt

 Refactoring of scripts ongoing, some may be broken at any time.
 Should be tagged (# incomplete and untested !!!)
-But don't rely on me to tag what's not working right :P

 These scripts misused or in a broken or untested state may cause file loss.
 You have been warned.